Homicide investigation launched after body found down bank

 “Cordons remain in place at the scene as police conduct a scene examination and other inquiries,” Wilson said.

-Anyone with information that could hlep police was asked to get in touch via the 105 phone service and reference event number P054846261.
+Anyone with information that could help police was asked to get in touch via the 105 phone service and reference event number P054846261.

 AdvertisementAdvertise with NZME.